 - New options for application developers, such as hardware acceleration, the use of vector data, support for advanced text or dynamic sound generation.

 - Greater privacy controls by means of local storage management.

 Controversy with developers

 The technology developed by Adobe has helped to boost the multimedia side of the Internet for many years.
-Sites like YouTube or other video or online gaming webs have taken advantage of this platform to bring their contents to any browser.
+Sites like YouTube or other video or online gaming webs have taken advantage of this platform to bring their content to any browser.

-Nevertheless, over the last few years, several controversies have appeared concerning Flash vulnerabilities and how the latter could be exploited by hackers to gain remote access to a computer.
+Nevertheless, over the last few years, several controversies have appeared concerning Flash vulnerabilities and how the latter could be exploited by cybercriminals to gain remote access to a computer.
 Thus, companies like Mozilla or Google withdrew the support from their browsers (Firefox and Chrome) joining others that had already left Flash to one side.

 The arrival of HTML5 seems to have doomed it once and for all, as this web development language integrates tags with codecs in its code to play multimedia elements making it unnecessary to install browser plug-ins.